ahmediqbxl/secondhand/README.md

 # Target Market
 All online secondhand shoppers.
 The secondhand market is growing at a rapid rate, with target markets mainly residing in North America, Europe, and Asia.
 A good resource I found that goes over the growth of this market is discussed in this article: https://www.thredup.com/resale/#size-and-impact

+# Architecture
+Looking to implement the following:

+1) Simple front end - takes in user requests specified above.
+We can start with CLI to make it easy.
+2) Needs a database that stores this information per user.
+Schemas to be defined, written in SQL.
+3) A formatted list of all websites we want to look at.
+This could be in the database or written in a YAML file.
+4) A webscaping service that searches the ads we want.
+5) A method of communicating these ads to the user.
+Thinking about email format.